plandex-ai/plandex/README.md

 ## 🌟 Build large features and entire projects with AI.

-💻 Plandex is a terminal-based **AI programming engine** with long-running agents, automatic file updates, versioning, branches, and diff review.
+🔮 Plandex is an open source, terminal-based **AI programming engine** with long-running agents, automatic file updates, versioning, branches, and diff review.

 🔄 Enables a **tight feedback loop** between programmer and AI.

-🔮 Helps you churn through your backlog, work with unfamiliar technologies, get unstuck, and spend less time on tedious tasks. **Makes programming more fun.**
+🏋️ Helps you churn through your backlog, work with unfamiliar technologies, get unstuck, and spend less time on tedious tasks. **Makes programming more fun.**

 🧠 Relies on the **OpenAI API** and requires an `OPENAI_API_KEY` environment variable.
 Support for Open Source models, Google Gemini, and Anthropic Claude is coming soon.